LittleKing205/PteroBot/README.md

 | token \<Server ID\> \<Api Token\> | Sets the given API Token to the Guild ID |

 ## TODOS
+* Add sql file to import the required tables
 * Add multilanugage support (i18n)
 * Add abtility to React on Serverlist
 * Test the Bot